StratifyLabs/StratifyBlog/content/device/2023-02-01-From-cpp-to-rust.md

 let x1 = X::create(5,10);
 ```

-#### :interrobang: Destructors
+#### :question: Destructors

-> :interrobang: C++ destructors have a lot more to worry about than Rust because of the way inheritance and copy/move semantics are implemented in C++.
+> :question: C++ destructors have a lot more to worry about than Rust because of the way inheritance and copy/move semantics are implemented in C++.

 ```c++
 //c++